jtdemey/diseasedabyss/1_Overview.md

 ## Playing the Game
 Playing DA is steeped in improvisation, both for the DM and the players.
 Vera is a tumultuous, chaotic, and dynamic world that is perfect for being held to the fate of the dice.
 Chance bears a crucial role in the narrative of each session, the degree of which is at the discretion of the DM.

-There are a few constraints.
+There are a few constraints, all of which can be bent at the discretion of the DM.
-1. Firstly, all PCs must play aboard the same seacraft.
+1. Firstly, all PCs must play aboard the same seacraft, for the most part.
-2. The narrative is told, at least partially, through *Campaign Events*.
+2. The narrative is told, at least partially, through random *Campaign Events*.
 ...